 You can read “Stray”, “Unfamiliar”, and the disturbing 16-page “Let Sleeping Dogs

 Lie” from 2005’s The Dark Horse Book of the Dead for free at the Dark Horse website.
-Once you do, you’ll want them in your library, which can now be accomplished without tracking down the original anthologies (still recommended given the other goodness they contain).
-All three stories plus the 20-page “A Dog and His Boy” from 2006’s The Dark Horse Book of Monsters are reprinted in 2010’s Beasts of Burden: Animal Rites hardcover [ISBN 978-1-59582-513-1 — update: now available in paperback, ISBN 978-1-50670-636-8], which also collects the four 22-to-24-page stories from last fall’s BOB miniseries and throws in a sketchbook section too.
+Once you do, you’ll want them in your library, which can now be accomplished without tracking down the original anthologies (still recommended given what else they contain).
+All three stories plus the 20-page “A Dog and His Boy” from 2006’s The Dark Horse Book of Monsters are reprinted in 2010’s Beasts of Burden: Animal Rites hardcover [update: now available in paperback], which also collects the four 22-to-24-page stories from last fall’s BOB miniseries and throws in a sketchbook section too.
 The World’s Greatest Paranormal Investigator himself crossed paths with the BOB cats and dogs in the October 2010 Hellboy / Beasts of Burden one-shot, Sacrifice, and last month a new 8-page story, “Food Run” — less intense and more whimsical than what’s come before — appeared in the revived Dark Horse Presents, with further BOB tales promised for future issues.

 Although Dorkin may best be known for the kind of outrageous humor published through Slave Labor in Milk and Cheese (scheduled for a deluxe hardcover collection from Dark Horse in December) or the irreverence of Cartoon Network’s Space Ghost Coast to Coast, he’s also shared bylines with partner Sarah Dyer on episodes of the Kids’ WB hit Superman and its comics spinoff; the drama in Beasts of Burden still feels next-level.
 Meanwhile, Thompson’s artwork blends cartooning and naturalism beautifully in the lush watercolors that readers have come to expect from her Magic Trixie books for Scholastic or the Scary Godmother hardcovers first released by Sirius (collected by Dark Horse last year).
 The genius of his writing and her art is epitomized by a pair of panels from “The Gathering Storm” wherein an action shot worthy of Thompson’s fellow comics-painting Chicagoan Alex Ross depicts Orphan ready to strike, his claws reflected in the eye of the frog beast that is his target, after gravely intoning, “This is for Fluffy, you big stinkin’ pile of crap.”